-I have completed the The Resilient Mind in-house and after-care program.
+I have completed The Resilient Mind in-house and after-care program.
 It was an amazing experience.
-I feel extremely confident that now as I continue the after-care program each week i will be able to continue my progress.
+I feel extremely confident that now as I continue the after-care program each week, I will be able to continue my progress.
 The team at The Resilient Mind has a way of making certain feeling surface in me that I obviously need to look at.

-When I began the The Resilient Mind program I was not really sure what what to expect – but I knew I needed to make changes in my life and take action but was not sure how to start or where to get support.
-Very early into the program I was challenged to observe my thought and emotional process as to how I perceived myself and my circumstances around me.
+When I began The Resilient Mind program, I was not really sure what to expect – but I knew I needed to make changes in my life and take action but was not sure how to start or where to get support.
+Very early into the program, I was challenged to observe my thought and emotional process as to how I perceived myself and my circumstances around me.
 The fact that the challenge was given in empathy and gentleness allowed me for the first time in my life to receive this brutally candid feedback… I was enlightened.
 I was then left with the decision to stay in this place or move on.
-Working with The team at The Resilient Mind my mentor has been a powerful experience for me as an Immigrant lower social economic 35 year old women.
-I am in my 3rd month of aftercare and a summary statement to share my experience would be: my self confidence has been significantly increased and I don’t fall into the hole of discouragement as often, but when I do – I have the strength, skills and support from the team at The Resilient Mind to climb out.
-My next step is starting my own book keeping business which is a new wall for me to climb- but being I have climbed so many other walls in the last 3 months I am confident I can climb this one.
-Thanks to all the staff at the The Resilient Mind for my new lease on life.
+Working with the team at The Resilient Mind and my mentor has been a powerful experience for me as an Immigrant, lower social-economic, 35 year old woman.
+I am in my third month of aftercare and a summary statement to share my experience would be: my self confidence has been significantly increased and I don’t fall into the hole of discouragement as often, but when I do – I have the strength, skills and support from the team at The Resilient Mind to climb out.
+My next step is starting my own book keeping business, which is a new wall for me to climb- but being I have climbed so many other walls in the last 3 months, I am confident I can climb this one.
+Thanks to all the staff at The Resilient Mind for my new lease on life.

-I starting taking an online classes through Yorkville university.
-Master of Arts in Counselling Psychology.
-I have always been fascinated by psychology, and to turn a negative into a positive, I have learned so much through my mental health struggles, especially with PTSD and the The Resilient Mind program.
-So thanks for all your support along the way.
+I started taking an online class through Yorkville University: Master of Arts in Counseling Psychology.
+I have always been fascinated by psychology, and to turn a negative into a positive, I have learned so much through my mental health struggles, especially with PTSD and The Resilient Mind program.
+So, thanks for all your support along the way.
 It makes a big difference!
-I have been focusing on Cognitive Behavioural Therapy for depression and finding this is the most powerful approach for me (depression wise).
+I have been focusing on Cognitive Behavioral Therapy for depression and finding this is the most powerful approach for me (depression wise).
 My PTSD symptoms have decreased so drastically that instead of PTSD taking control over my life, I have taken control over it.
-Sure, symptoms arise here and there, but I am much more aware of it, and am usually able to deescalate quickly.
+Sure, symptoms arise here and there, but I am much more aware of it, and am usually able to de-escalate quickly.
 It’s pretty amazing.
-I am def on the healing path, but damn I wish it wouldn’t be so slow!
-I can see the little glimpses of hope that I have now that I didn’t — and making more solid plans for Participant in the The Resilient Mind PTS recovery program.
+I am definitely on the healing path, but damn I wish it wouldn’t be so slow!
+I can see the little glimpses of hope that I have now that I didn’t — and making more solid plans for Participant in The Resilient Mind PTS recovery program.